 For instance, in 1908, Charles Taze Russell, founder of the Jehovah’s Witnesses, predicted that the second coming of Messiah would bring the world to an end in the year 1914.
 When his prediction failed to come to pass, the Witnesses specified successive dates of 1918, 1925, 1975 and 1986.

 More recently, a sect of Orthodox Jews claimed that their leader, Rabbi Menachem M. Schneerson, was the Messiah.
-Unfortunately he died in 1994.
+Unfortunately, he died in 1994.
 Unable to accept that reality, they placed this billboard sign along the approach to the George Washington Bridge.
-It informs drivers that the late rabbi will soon be resurrected from the dead to begin his reign as King Messiah, and provides a toll-free number for information.
+It informs drivers that the late rabbi will soon be resurrected from the dead to begin his reign as King Messiah and provides a toll-free number for information.

 All of these attempts to apply the ancient prophecies to the people or events of the modern world, only serve to devalue biblical history and make the theologians look foolish.
-The one thing we can say for certain about our divergent messianic beliefs is: they can’t all be right, but they can all be Wrong!
+The one thing we can say for certain about our conflicting messianic beliefs is: they can’t all be right, but they can all be Sincerely Wrong!